4:30 ClosingUrsuline College offices close at 4:30 p.m. from Oct. 18-22.

 Counseling services are available to all enrolled Ursuline College students.
 After an initial interview/assessment to determine appropriate services, recommendations will be made to meet the counseling needs of all our students.
-The number of visits is determined individually, but brief therapy is the general practice.
+The number of visits is determined individually.
 Appointments typically last for one hour.
-When a problem will require extended services, the student will be referred to appropriate community or private agencies.
+If intensive therapy or specialized acute care is required, the student will be referred to appropriate community or private agencies.

 In an attempt to assist students who are experiencing a crisis or emergency situation, the college will make every effort to contact an appropriate staff person.
 Students should note, however, that the college cannot guarantee immediate contact with an appropriate individual and in that case, should call 911 or go to the nearest emergency room.

-As the Psychologist, my job is to collaborate with you, the expert on your own life, and build a relationship that will empower you to reach your goals.
+As the Campus Psychologist, my job is to collaborate with you, the expert on your own life, and build a relationship that will empower you to reach your goals.
 Each of you walk through my door with a different life-experience, but all of you desire to be successful.
-Should you want to chat with me simply about something that is bothering you in the moment, or even to explore the potential need for therapy, I can be reached at 440 646 8323 or e-mail me at firstname.lastname@example.org.
+Should you need assistance with ongoing mental health issues, should you be struggling with homesickness, or merely want to chat with me simply about something that is bothering you in the moment and are wondering if “therapy is for you”, I can be reached at 440 646 8323 or you can e-mail me to schedule an intake assessment.
 I hope that you can see the reward in allowing me the opportunity to assist you in decreasing your stress and making your college experience go more smoothly.